 924BCE: Bigby defeated a group of Gnolls that attacked the Dry Woods.

-Danar’s civilization of the swamp encountered resistance when the Elven druid, Eathirilu, arrived in the area.
+Danar’s civilization of the swamp encountered resistance when Eathirilu arrived in the area.
 Eathirilu viewed Danar’s efforts to expand farm lands and hunting grounds as antithetical to nature itself.
-He attacked and sabotaged many of the exiled prince’s projects.
+He attacked with his druidic powers and sabotaged many of the exiled prince’s projects.
 The two figures crossed paths numerous times, but neither could get the upper hand over the other.

 923BCE: The red wyrm, Invernix, witnessed Danar’s charitable work in the swamplands.
 “Why had the black dragon monarchs done nothing?” thought Invernix.
 “Were they lazy and decadent or was this an alliance between bronze and black?”
 Invernix disliked the situation either way.
 He entered the swamplands and began burning settlements.